 Tips For Visiting Santorini

-• Best Time to Visit: Shoulder seasons (spring and fall) offer pleasant weather and fewer crowds.
+- Best Time to Visit: Shoulder seasons (spring and fall) offer pleasant weather and fewer crowds.
+If you’re on a summer cruise, you can’t pick your date, so lean hard on the early-tender and beat-the-crowds tactics instead.

-• Getting Around: Walking is ideal for exploring villages.
-Buses connect major towns, and taxis are available.
-Consider renting an ATV or scooter for more freedom.
+- Getting Around: Walking is ideal for exploring villages.
+Buses connect major towns through the central hub in Fira (Oia is about 25 to 30 minutes away), and taxis are available but limited and based up in Fira, so you’ll need to ride the cable car up first.
+Consider an ATV or scooter for more freedom.

-If family travel is your thing, I also run an amazing group on Facebook called the Family Travel Support Group, which is full of incredible traveling families who share tips, tricks, and the ups and downs of traveling with children.
+If family travel in Greece or anywhere around the world is your thing, I also run an amazing group on Facebook called the Family Travel Support Group, which is full of incredible traveling families who share tips, tricks, and the ups and downs of traveling with children.

 You May Also Like To Read: